chtisgit/bfjit/README.md

-This is one of my old projects.
-It hasn't seen changes since 2011.
+This is one of my old projects; it was created in 2011.
-I assume it won't work anymore an 64 bit systems, it was developed in Windows XP 32 bit.
+It doesn't work on platforms that don't allow execution of heap.
+Today I fixed it for 64bit Linux.
+Compile with -m32 flag.

 #BFJIT